nightconcept/any2/project/night-test-prd.md

 ## 6. Future Considerations

 - A simple in-game UI (e.g., using Dear ImGui) to select and run specific tests or suites, view `test_report.json` contents, and re-run failed tests.
+- **TODO:** Develop a standardized or UI-driven mechanism for manual test interaction, allowing users to easily signal pass/fail for tests marked as `Manual` without relying on specific key presses hardcoded into each test.
+This could involve a simple overlay or a dedicated input phase.
 - More sophisticated reporting formats (e.g., HTML with visual diffs or screenshots for graphics tests).

 - Integration with an automated testing framework that can drive UI interactions if feasible for some "manual" tests.